Mass Email for Communications Policy

 - StaffInfo: Information relevant to all staff

-- Members: Administrative Department Heads, Deans, Executive Offices, Staff members
+- Members: Executive Officers, Deans, Administrative Department Heads, Academic Department Heads, Staff members

 - Okramail-FYI: Information relevant to all students

-- DSU-FYI: Information relevant to media and all members of the DSU community
+- DSU-FYI: Information relevant to all members of the DSU community and to the media

-The appropriate University administrator/officer will determine whether an email should be distributed to any or all of the University Listservs.
-Multiple communication methods are recommended as the University cannot guaranty when or if individuals will read the email correspondence.
-Emergency communications, urgent communications, and critical information are handled directly by the Chief of Police or key executive offices.
+The appropriate Authorized Posting Agent will determine whether an e-mail should be distributed to the respective listserv based on the criteria outlined in this policy.
+Multiple communication methods are recommended as the University cannot guaranty when or if individuals will read the e-mail correspondence.
+Emergency communications, urgent communications, and critical communications are handled directly by the Chief of Police or key executive offices.

-The use of the Active Directory Global Address List to distribute mass email communications to the campus is prohibited.
-All mass email communications must follow the policies and guidelines set forth within this policy.
+The use of the Active Directory Global Address List to distribute mass e-mail communications to the campus is prohibited.
+All mass e-mail communications must follow the procedures and guidelines set forth within this policy.

-The content of mass email communications should fall within the appropriate topics and should not violate other policies of the University.
+The content of mass e-mail communications should fall within the appropriate topics and must not violate other policies of the University.

 - Administrative information that is time-sensitive